erizov/Professor/semester_10/lecture_66_llm_inference/batch_inference/README.md

 ## Introduction

-Batch Inference addresses advanced computational challenges in specialized domains.
+Batch Estimation addresses advanced computational challenges in specialized domains.

 This topic covers advanced techniques and methodologies used in modern software systems.